Elinor Florence, Author

 The women flew their little planes quite low to the ground, often at hedge height, for cover.
 Their flimsy construction also made them highly flammable, so night flying was preferable for protection.
 They had the ability to fly low and effectively sneak in upon the enemy, undetected by radar.

-The planes were also rather noisy, so in order to retain an element of surprise, they would cut the engines, glide down to the German positions, drop their bombs and then re-start their engines and fly away.
+The planes were also rather noisy, so in order to retain an element of surprise, the Night Witches would cut the engines, glide down to the German positions, drop their bombs and then re-start their engines and fly away.

 They flew so low that they were able to see the flare of a match as a German lit his cigarette in the trenches.
 No wonder the German soldiers were nervous.